TreeCityWes/VastSSHKeyPair/VastSSHKeyPair.md

         cat ~/.ssh/id_rsa.pub
         ```
     2. Log into Vast.ai and click on "Account".
-    3. Locate "SSH Public Key" and paste your public key from WSL.
+    3. Locate "SSH Public Key" and paste your public key from the WSL command above into Vast.ai and save.
 Make sure to include the full string, including the machine name at the end.
+Make sure Vast.ai confirms it's a valid key.

 - **Log into Your Instance**:
     1. Click on "Instances" in Vast.ai.